 See Section IV.ii for a general overview.
-It is possible to incorporate charter party terms into other agreements, provided that the parties to the agreement have had the opportunity to find out what the charter party terms are.
-Where these terms are widely available to the general public, such as for standardised charter party forms, the standard will be somewhat lower, especially if the parties are commercially experienced.
+It is possible to incorporate charter party terms into other agreements, provided that the parties to the agreement have had the opportunity to find out the terms of the charter party.
+If these terms are widely available to the general public, such as for standardised charter party forms, the standard will be somewhat lower, especially if the parties are commercially experienced.
 Under these conditions, there are suggestions that parties can be held to have incorporated an arbitration clause.
 Whether a demise clause is enforceable probably depends on the facts.
 If the parties to the bill issued are experienced commercial parties, there is a good chance that the clause would be upheld.